Sachintha-Samarathunga/JTS-Automation_framewok_template/README.md

 - The report automatically opens after each test run.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the http://www.apache.org/licenses/ file for details.